Investment Property Finance

 Not only can OZloans help first home buyers, but we can also help first time and experienced investors navigate the right path, structure and solutions to property investment.

-There are many ways you can finance your first investment property, however it does depend on a few things:
+If you have information about what is a guarantor and who can go guarantor on a home loan then there are many ways you can finance your first investment property, however it does depend on a few things:

 - If you are purchasing the property by yourself or with another person/others